alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-minor-release.rst

     sudo service jetty restart

 #.
-If you have any CKAN extensions installed from source, you may need to
+If you have any FMLD extensions installed from source, you may need to
-   checkout newer versions of the extensions that work with the new CKAN version.
+   checkout newer versions of the extensions that work with the new FMLD version.
 Refer to the documentation for each extension.
 We recommend disabling all extensions on your ini file and re-enable them one by one to make sure they are working fine.